OpenKneeboard/OpenKneeboard/docs/internals/injectables.md

 ## Special Injectables

-The vast majority of the injected DLLs in OpenKneeboard are renderers, however there are two special ones:
+The vast majority of the injected DLLs in OpenKneeboard are renderers, however there are a small number of special ones:

 ### OpenKneeboard-AutoInject-Marker